ying-tang/help-documentation/_neutron/creating-virtual-networks.md

 weight: 4
 ---

 Managing and maintaining virtual networking in an **OpenStack** cluster can be challenging.
-Most likely, you do not need to modify the default configuration of your **IBM Blue Box** Cloud.
+Most likely, you do not need to modify the default configuration of your **IBM Bluemix Private** Cloud.

-**IBM Blue Box** Managed Openstack environments typically have an **Internal** and **External** network: the Internal network houses a customer's internal IP range on the **IBM Blue Box** infrastructure, and the External network owns that customer's floating IP range pool.
+**IBM Bluemix Private** cloud OpenStack environments typically have an **Internal** and **External** network: the Internal network houses a customer's internal IP range on the **IBM Bluemix** infrastructure, and the External network owns that customer's floating IP range pool.
 In most environments, this arrangement is all that's necessary.
 Traffic segregation can be handled by security group usage that enforces the data flow between instances and your application.
 This method is the preferred way of handling such requirements, because it can be fine-tuned to meet your needs and expectations.

 **Building your own network**